NemID

 You can get MitID through the MitID app if you have a Danish passport and access to a smartphone.

-You can also apply for MitID by contacting your local municipality’s Citizen Service.
+You can also apply for MitID by booking an appointment at your local municipality’s Citizen Service.

 If you do not have MitID and, for instance, have received a summons from your hospital that you need to read immediately, you should contact your local municipality’s Citizen Service and apply for MitID.